 Using edge templates, you can customize the style, line thickness, color, add arrows, crossing style, and more to be as precise as your visualizations demand.
 When edge direction matters, configure edge UI properties differently for source and target nodes.

 Multiple node and edge templates give you flexibility to apply different UI templates in different situations.
-Node UIs can show status, properties, or adjust size or color from the data or as result of graph analysis to draw the users attention to and highlight key results.
+Node UIs can show status, properties, or adjust size or color from the data or as a result of graph analysis to draw the users attention to and highlight key results.

 When dealing with dynamic data, it's essential to provide visual clues to users that highlight important aspects of the graph elements.
 For example, you may want to highlight capacity or load, as seen in this microwave network example.